ande8126/nab/README.md

     - npm install useClippy hook
     - import
     - setup
-  [ ] function for save button
+  [x] function for save button
     [x] dispatch for POST call
-    [ ] saga for POST call to "request" table
+    [x] saga for POST call to "request" table
-    [ ] make request.router.js file
+    [x] make request.router.js file
-    [ ] POST route on server side
+    [x] POST route on server side
 [ ] Home pt 2
-  [ ] finalize GET route from "request" table to component [ ] Display info to DOM
+  [ ] finalize GET route from "request" table to component -- WHY AREN'T NEW ENTRIES SHOWING IN STRINGIFY?
+  [ ] Display info to DOM
   [ ] "Create Request" Icon should be a "fixed" component on bottom [ ] setup "card" components in RequestItem